0xScratch/Nexbizn/README.md

 ## Note for the Reviewers

-Well, this project do have some good features but they aren't implemented yet due to lack of time as I built it right in the last 2-3 days of Encode hackathon powered by Polkadot Ecosystem which ended on 10 March, 2024.
+Well, this project does have some good features but they aren't implemented yet due to lack of time as I built it right in the last 2-3 days of Encode hackathon powered by Polkadot Ecosystem which ended on 10 March, 2024.

 Although, I did start working on it much before but was engaged with !ink boilerplate and other stuff.
-Due to some issues, errors and lack of help by the community, I had to start right from scratch with [***moonbeam***](https://moonbeam.network) and atleast feeling quite excited that got something to submit (even if not completely implemented) and [learnt a lot](#what-i-learnt) during these 2-3 days.
+Due to some issues, errors and lack of help by the community, I had to start right from scratch with [***moonbeam***](https://moonbeam.network) and at least feeling quite excited that got something to submit (even if not completely implemented) and [learned a lot](#what-i-learned) during these 2-3 days.

 Now shifting it to Backdrop by cloning the stuff from the [original repo](https://github.com/0xScratch/Nexbizn), making some changes and trying it out on Optimism.

 Features to implement:

 1. Can create profiles for the participants such that they don't need to register again and again for the next auctions.
 2. Right now, the auction tab is not effective, really buggy and not implementing that exact system I wrote about.
-This need to be fixed.
+This needs to be fixed.
 3. Extraction of data from the metadata and aligning it right on our NFT.

-## What I learnt
+## What I learned

 As it was my first hackathon, I do realised some mistakes and teachings which could help someone move ahead including me.
 This section will be divided in two parts - **Mistakes** and **Learnings and Tips** I encountered on the way!